 The Office works in three sections:

-Disease Programmes: Comprising the Heads of the eight Disease Programmes: antibiotic resistance and healthcare-associated infections; emerging and vector borne diseases; food- and waterborne diseases; HIV, sexually transmitted infections and hepatitis; influenza; tuberculosis; vaccine-preventable diseases; and Health Inequalities and Migrant Health.
+Disease Programmes: Comprising the Heads of the seven Disease Programmes: antibiotic resistance and healthcare-associated infections; emerging and vector borne diseases; food- and waterborne diseases; HIV, sexually transmitted infections and hepatitis; influenza and other respiratory viruses; tuberculosis; and vaccine-preventable diseases.
 Leading the specific activities and projects linked to individual diseases or disease areas.

 Scientific Advice Coordination: Developing, maintaining, and improving the quality, consistency and transparency of the Centre’s scientific advice procedures and outputs; fostering information exchange between ECDC and European public health scientists/stakeholders on questions related to the scientific advice processes and research coordination; and develop and promote evidence-based methods and tools for public health, including burden of disease.